Hope is a powerful biologic force.

 Now, what do you hope for?

 Your turn: What better future do you hope for?
 How does that hope help you take appropriate action today?
-I’d love to hear from you.
+Leave a comment below.